fwupd/fwupd/plugins/cfu/README.md

 In fwupd these can be set as quirks in `cfu.quirk`.

+The included `https://github.com/fwupd/fwupd/blob/main/contrib/cfu-inf-to-quirk.py` script may be useful to convert an existing `.inf` file to fwupd `.quirk` format.

 ## Firmware Format

 Due to the one-shot way fwupd deploys firmware, the daemon only deals with one “payload” per